Types of wood finishes - Roble.Store

 Lacquer

 Lacquer is a combination of different glossy wood finishes.
 For example, you can find lacquered wood finishes based on shellac, nitrocellulose and urushiol, among others.
-Typically the drying process involves evaporation of the solvent, resulting in a hard, long-lasting finish.
+Typically, the drying process involves the evaporation of the solvent, resulting in a hard and durable finish.

 Appearance: matte, medium and high gloss.